...

 Do you wonder how to become a pro skater?
 Alright, so you’ve got your kickflips down, your ollies are clean, and the sound of wheels hitting pavement is basically your love language.
 You’re hooked, and now you’re thinking: What if I could actually go pro?
-But let’s cut the fluff—becoming a pro skater isn’t about wishing on a shooting star.
-It’s about hustle, grit, and showing the world why they need to pay attention to you.
-So, here’s the real deal on how to carve your way into the world of pro skateboarding.
+Forget the fairy dust.
+Becoming a pro skater isn’t some “wish hard enough and it’ll happen” kind of deal.
+It’s sweat.
+It’s falling on your face.
+It’s getting back up when everyone else is packing their boards and heading home.

 What Does “Pro Skater” Even Mean?